Prof Mi Gyung Kim

 My research path during the past three decades has covered European history of chemistry from late 17th to late 19th century, part of which has been published as Affinity, That Elusive Dream: A Genealogy of the Chemical Revolution (MIT Press, 2003).
 By taking a close look at the practical and institutional evolution of eighteenth-century French chemistry, I present a much more complicated genealogy of the Chemical Revolution which is often regarded as the foundational moment for chemistry and modern laboratory sciences.
 This work was supported by a grant from the National Science Foundation.

 My second book, The Imagined Empire: Balloon Enlightenments in Revolutionary Europe (University of Pittsburgh Press, 2016), deals with the creation of a mass public for science with the invention of the hot-air balloon in 1783.
-As a ‘sublime’ spectacle that drew a crowd of 200,000 to 400,000, the balloon ascension fundamentally transformed the meaning of the ‘public’ and introduced a new agency in the contemporary political scene.
-Patriotic Enlightenment and Useful Sciences at the Dijon Academy, which will continue on, is aimed at configuring a broad intellectual foundation for the French Enlightenment by linking it to the judicial and academic culture in the province.
+As a ‘sublime’ spectacle that drew a crowd of 200,000 to 400,000, the balloon ascension fundamentally transformed the meaning of the ‘public’ and introduced a new historical agency.

 Patriotic Enlightenment (in progress) has been supported by a Franklin Research grant (2004-5) and a Mellon sabbatical grant (2007) from the American Philosophical Society, and a residential fellowship at the Columbia University's Institute for Scholars in Paris (Fall 2007).

 The Imagined Empire (2016) was supported by the National Science Foundation (2010-12), the Humanities Research Center of Rice University, Texas (Fall 2009), and the National Humanities Center (2006-7).

-Affinity, That Elusive Dream (2003) was supported by the National Science Foundation (2000-1) and the Edelstein Faculty Fellowship divided between Hebrew University and the Beckman Center at the University of Pennsylvania (now the Chemical Heritage Foundation).
+Affinity, That Elusive Dream (2003) was supported by the National Science Foundation (2000-1) and the Edelstein Faculty Fellowship divided between Hebrew University and the Beckman Center at the University of Pennsylvania (now Science History Institute).